robproject/fsjd/README.md

 # Frappe Schema JSON Diff

 ## Usage
+When building and customizing Frappe Doctypes (schema), tracking changes can be challenging.
+Relying on the current state of the UI doesn't show past changes, and git's diff does not reflect the functional change, only the line-by-line diff of the json file.
+This script and workflow displays a meaningful diff of the newest changes on pull requests and pushes in a runner terminal, and in the case of PRs, comments on the request.

 ### Local Testing
 1. Change or delete any json files located in `/test_files`
 2. `bash ./run.sh`